 Dr. Riseborough loved hockey and was the Manager of the Chatham Hockey Club.
-He was a member of the Shriners.
+He was also a member of the Shriners.

 In July of 1928, Dr. Riseborough sold his practice to Dr. James G. Bice.
 Dr. Riseborough moved to Philadelphia to study Urology.
 According to the 1940 U.S. Census, Dr. and Mrs. Riseborough were living in Detroit, Michigan.